vegaprotocol/specs/specs/0000-market-making-order-type.md

 #### Calculating volumes for a set of market making orders (step 6):

 Given the price peg information (`peg-reference`, `number-of-units-from-reference`) and  `liquidity-normalised-proportion` we obtain the `probability_of_trading` at the resulting order price, from the risk model, see [Quant risk model spec](0018-quant-risk-models.ipynb).
+Note, if the peg reference is not the `mid-price`, then first calculate the distance from mid price.

 ``` volume = liquidity_obligation x liquidity-normalised-proportion / probability_of_trading```.